AdalbertoCq/NeuralNetwork/README.md

 * A good matrix size cam take advantage of different computer architectures for matrix operations.

 ## _**Batch Normalization:**_
-* Limits the amount that the distribution can shift affected by weight and bias updates.
+* Limits the amount that the data distribution in the layer can shift affected by weight and bias updates.
 * It weakens the coupling between one layer and the previous one.
-* Has the same effect as normalizing the inputs, it will control the data distribution from getting really high or really low values through the network.
+* It has the same effect as normalizing the inputs, it will control the data distribution from getting really high or really low values through the network.
 It allows a faster convergence to the minima.
 * Includes a regularization effect since in training the normalization is done through the mini-batch, including some noise that translates in the network activation outputs Z[l].
 Similar to Dropout in effect.
 * Mathematical demostration: [Batch Normalization Gradient](https://github.com/AdalbertoCq/NeuralNetwork/blob/master/Plots%20%26%20Docs/batch_norm_backprop.PDF)

 ## _**Regularization:**_